o3de/o3de.org/content/docs/userguide/networking/synchronizing-animation.md

 1. Choose **File**, **Save** or press **Ctrl\+S** to save the level\.

-## Running the Samples Project in a Server and Client Configuration<a name="network-synchronizing-animation-testing-with-server-and-client-launchers"></a>
+## Running the Samples Project in a Server and Client Configuration {#network-synchronizing-animation-testing-with-server-and-client-launchers}

 Now that you have added the **Net Binding** and **Anim Graph Net Sync** components to the Rin entity, you can test the synchronization by running server and game launcher applications\.